 Event What is invalidated?
-Session contained in the JWT expires Session and policy decisions related to the session Client logs out from AM (and session notifications are enabled) Session and policy decisions related to the session Policy decision reaches the expiration time specified by Policy Cache TTL Policy decision Administrator makes a change to policy configuration (and policy notifications are enabled) All sessions and all policy decisions
+Session contained in the JWT expires Session and policy decisions related to the session Client logs out from AM (and session notifications are enabled) Session and policy decisions related to the session Event What is invalidated? --- --------------------------------------- Policy decision reaches the expiration time specified by Policy Cache TTL Policy decision Administrator makes a change to policy configuration (and policy notifications are enabled) All sessions and all policy decisions

-🖒 Important
+S Important